 Teresa L. Stewart is an education administrator and teacher serving as the Program Director of the FBC Weekday Preschool, Alexandria Virginia.
 Teri currently focuses her professional activities on providing developmentally appropriate learning and social experiences in a Christian-friendly environment.
 Her school’s curriculum features classes designed to provide an early childhood program that supports the individuality of each child.
 Part of that individuality process is nurturing the child’s natural inclination to study and master new concepts in a Piagetian evolution of cognitive development.
 Teri is an enthusiastic advocate of Blended Schooling and its extensibility into other educational environments.
 She received a XX degree from the University of Y Y in Z, Z.

 Jocelyn X. Joiner is an educator and currently teaches at the Ocean View High School in Huntington Beach California.
 Her primary interests have been in studying the failure of her students to recognize the between their math and their elbow.
-Her training has been in the mis-behavioral sciences and she applies the insights from that background to both her teaching methodology and to her research into pedagogical disasters imposed by the Department of autological Redundancy Department.
+Her training has been in the mis-behavioral sciences and she applies the insights from that background to both her teaching methodology and to her research into pedagogical disasters imposed by the Department of Tautological Redundancy Department.
 Ms. Joiner received a B.A. in Juvenile Apathy from the California State University, Indifference and is currently pursuing an EdD. at the same university.

 Frederica J. Stassi.
 Ed.D. is a Science Education Analyst, working in the Central Coast of California.
 Her background includes research for the National Science Foundation in which she was funded to study pedagogies and efficacies in U.S. Science museums.
 This research involved museums from the East Coast to O‛ahu in Hawai‛i.
 Her doctoral research was conducted under the guidance of Professor William McComas and focused on the development of science standards for the State of California.
 She received a B.A. degree from Tabor college in Hillsboro, Kansas as well as an M.A.
 Degree in music performance and an Ed.D., both from the University of Southern California in Los Angeles.